ecabigting/DevNodeCheatSheets/README.md

     *   Installing MongoDB Compass
         +   Client tool provided by the MongoDB team to help see MongoDB database visuall.
             >   `https://www.mongodb.com/try/download/compass`
+    *   Using Mongoose
+        +   To connect to MongoDB from node, we will need a lib.
+Mongoose is the officially supported Node.js package
+        +   To install run `npm install mongoose`